vvaidy/Qo-DL/README.md

 - Comment tag

 You can specify what you want to be put into the comment field in your tracks.
 Special characters will be escaped.
+- Move_to - specify where to move album folder after downloading, "" = default.

 # Usage
 It's simple; input Qobuz Player or Qobuz store URL.